blueskyletters/blueskyletters.github.io/_posts/2019-12-18-first-post.md

 Hi there!
 Welcome to a blog with limitless ideas.
 We write and illustrate on any topics: relevant, just-for-fun, thoughtful, informative, inspiring and more.

-A canvas for colourful minds.
+A canvas for colorful minds.

 Art is a language that unites everyone.